devsnowy/DesktopIconSize/README.md

 ## Requeriments

 * Cinnamon desktop environment
-* nemo file browser managing the desktop (default in Linux Mint)
+* Nemo file browser managing the desktop (default in Linux Mint)
 * Python 3.4

-It is recommended setting the option *Automatically arrange items* disabled.
+It is recommended setting the desktop context menu option *Keep aligned* disabled.

 ## Installing

 * Download the repository (Download ZIP option in Clone or download)
 * Copy the **desktopiconsize@lotsrc** directory to **~/.local/share/cinnamon/applets/**
-* Add the applet to a panel by right clicking it and selecting Add Applet.
+* Add the applet to a panel by right clicking it and selecting *Add applets to the panel*.
 Choose DesktopIconSize